How Will Puberty Affect An Athlete

 - Quitting their sport: There are several reasons puberty is like a landmine for athletes trying to play sports.
 As the hormones rage in their bodies, their priorities and interests change.
 The opposite sex and hanging out with friends can become more important than going to practice.
 Girls also gain an increased amount of body fat during puberty; this can result in body image issues along with decreased mobility and speed which can contribute to athletes not wanting to continue in their sport.
 Also, kids who developed early can struggle during this time, because the advantages of being bigger have now disappeared and if they didn’t develop work ethic and skills, these kids can become dismayed at their lesser status or struggle to keep up and in turn, leave their sport.

-- Premenstrual issues: According to the Women’s Sports and Fitness Foundation, for girls the monthly premenstrual stage can bring abdominal pain, headaches, and fatigue.
+- Premenstrual issues: According to the Women’s Sports and Fitness Foundation, for girls, the monthly premenstrual stage can bring abdominal pain, headaches, and fatigue.
 There may also be a reduction in both aerobic capacity and strength during this phase and all of these symptoms can affect their play and concentration on the field.

 - More concussions: Particularly for boys, their bodies are bigger and stronger and during this transition phase, they have less control over them.
-And, as Former NFL player Steve Tasker, who suffered multiple concussions throughout his career and who speaks often on the subject of concussions recounts, “Puberty is the time when it really gets dangerous, I’ve seen it time and time again, when a kid reaches puberty.
+And, former NFL player Steve Tasker, who suffered multiple concussions throughout his career and who speaks often on the subject of concussions recounts, “Puberty is the time when it really gets dangerous, I’ve seen it time and time again when a kid reaches puberty.
 Immediately they begin to play angry and they have a level of intensity that was not there when they are prepubescent.”